 Networking first with friends and family instead of strangers can get you over the important first hurdle.
 A series of successful conversations will make you more confident.
 The next step is pursuing people you share interests or history with.
 Members of clubs, alumni groups, etc. Many of these groups actually exist for networking, so members should be open to making connections.

 When shy people realize that humans are hard-wired to create communities and interact with others it can help them overcome their fears.
 Yes, we are all on a spectrum from introvert to extrovert, but none of us was born to be alone.

-You don’t have to act like an extrovert, you just have to make an effort to be a little more forward than you’re used to.
+To get value from networking, you don’t have to act like an extrovert; you just have to make an effort to be a little more forward than you’re used to.
 You can be authentic.
 Being honest will be endearing to people you meet.